angrysky56/local-repl-mcp/README.md

 - **Simple & Secure**: Straightforward implementation with minimal dependencies

 - **New Additions**:
-    See Modular-Empowerment folder or just try the prompts!
+    See Modular-Empowerment-README.md or just try the prompts!

 # Potential Use Cases for LocalREPL